farirpgs/fari-games/_games/charge-rpg.md

 This consequence represent injuries or trauma inflected on a character.

-When your condition worsen, you rise the pressure of an Attribute's Condition Gauge up to the next marker.
-You can also write a new Aspect that represents your new condition.
+When your condition worsen, you rise the pressure of an Attribute's **Condition Gauge** up to the next marker.
+Then, write a new Aspect that represents your new condition inside the gauge.

 Depending on how much pressure the Condition Gauge has, all rolls related to the matching Attribute will be affected negatively